This job is no longer available.

 You will be scored and ranked based on your answers to these questions, and the highest scoring candidates will be offered roles.
 There are several jobs available, so you have a good chance of securing work!

-Please only apply if you are available on the above day and time and are a CURRENT BDS, DTH or PGT student in FoDOCS.
-Applications for this role will close at 23.59 on Tuesday 20th August 2024 .
+Please only apply if you are available on the above day and time and are a CURRENT BDS, DTH, PGT or PGR student in FoDOCS.
+Applications for this role will close at 23.59 on Friday 21st February at 23:59 .

-If you have any questions, please contact Maddie Taylor, Student Experience Manager: maddison.taylor@kcl.ac.uk
+If you have any questions, please contact Maddie Murphy, Student Experience Manager: maddison.murphy@kcl.ac.uk

 Qualifications